gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ### Open issues

-- Some method of `PluginContainer` have been deprecated - should deprecate the whole thing instead as the semantics of `PluginContainer` aren't right.
 - Responsibilities are smeared between `PluginManager` and `DefaultPluginContainer` - `PluginManager` should take care of applying all plugins regardless of type and notify the plugin container when a `Plugin` impl is applied.
 - `PluginManager` applies plugins with deprecation logging disabled - this means that all deprecated usages in `apply()` will be ignored and not reported.
 Need to fix